riskirills66/archdotfiles/README.md

 4. The script will automatically switch the **SDDM** theme to **Elarun** and set your current wallpaper as the SDDM background.

 ### Notes
 - Ensure you have some images in your **Downloads** directory for the wallpaper selection menu to work.
 If no images are found, the script will automatically add a default wallpaper to the **Downloads** folder.
+- Right-clicking on the power icon in the Waybar will bring up this initiation menu.

 ---